iG0x72/IOSSecuritySuiteBypass/README.md

 > ✅ The intent is **not** to discredit or undermine this valuable project, but rather to support its evolution by highlighting possible areas of improvement and resistance hardening.

+> ⚠️ This is a **research fork** of the original [IOSSecuritySuite](https://github.com/securing/IOSSecuritySuite) by SecuRing.
+> All credits belong to the original authors.
+This modified version is intended for non-commercial, educational, and security research purposes only.
+> Please refer to the original project for production use and licensing information.
+> 📄 This fork does not modify or redistribute the original binary.
+It is only used for research and analysis under the terms of the "Free" plan of the EULA, as long as eligibility criteria are met.